alex-oswald/HomeInfra/pi-hole/README.md

 PIHOLE_WEBPASSWORD=
 ```

-Copy files to the pi by executing the `pihole_copy.bat` batch file
+Copy files to the pi by executing the `copy.bat` batch file

 ```
-./pihole_copy.bat
+./copy.bat
 ```